 βPc represents the attack rate, where β is the encounter rate (constrained by predator and prey speeds), and Pc is the capture probability.
 Capture time and handling time are taken into account instead of handling time only.
 Under this form, one can recognize a modified version of Holling's disk equation (1961).

 Given the assumptions made on the encounter rate (see Supplementary Material), the functional response behaves as a type-II response.
-All parameter values change according to both predator and prey sizes, while attack rate, capture probability and capture time also vary with mechanical features of the medium.
+However, equation 4 is flexible enough to allow for a type-III response, but it would require the addition of mechanisms to make the encounter rate dependent on the population density of the prey.
+All parameter values change according to both predator and prey sizes, while attack rate, capture probability and capture time also vary with the mechanical properties of the medium.

-Validation of the model
+Case study: validation of the model and interpretation

-Data were collected in order to test predictions from the model.
-Most data come from two meta-analyses (Hirt et al., 2017; Li et al., 2018), as well as our own literature search (cite here if only a couple of papers, or add a table with references in the supplementary material).
+Data were collected to test predictions from the model.
+Most data come from two meta-analyses (Hirt et al., 2017; Li et al., 2018), as well as our own literature search.
 To be pertinent, data have to mention predator and prey sizes explicitly.
 Most data are individual-based, which means that two individuals from the same species but with different sizes are treated separately.
+We computed the RMSD, and we tested whether the slope and intercept of the OP regression (see above).
+Body size was added as a cofactor (except for capture rate as the range of predator size in the dataset was not wide enough and was unbalanced), and the source of data (i.e., the original study where the data comes from) as a random factor.

 Predicted attack rate, capture probability and handling time were compared to real data coming from aquatic systems (Fig. 2).
-It appears that the model fits the data quite well for attack rate (except for very small organisms, but there is also a limited amount of data) and capture probability.
-Linking mechanical features from the medium and body size allows a good estimate of attack rate and capture probability for pelagic predators.
-However, handling time is usually underestimated for small predators, while the model is more accurate for larger predators.
-This discrepancy for small predators opens the door to many hypotheses that remain to be tested.
-Note that this parameter is not dependent on mechanical features of the medium, but is determined only by allometric laws.
-Thus, the results suggest that the relationship between predator size, prey size and handling time is driven by a more complex set of allometric laws that differ between small and large predators (Emerson et al., 1994), or that other factors increase handling time for small predators.
+It appears that the model fits the data quite well for attack rate (RMSD = 1.2e-4, OP slope and intercept do not significantly differ from 1 (p = 0.19) and 0 (p = 0.16) respectively, and no significant bias in the model due to body size (p > 0.16), except for predators of size around 10 mg (p = 0.01), and no effect of the source of data, see Supplementary material) and capture probability (RMSD = 0.23, OP slope and intercept do not significantly differ from 1 (p = 0.775) and 0 (p = 0.49) respectively).
+Linking mechanical features from the medium and body size allows a good estimate of attack rate and capture probability for pelagic predators, without the need to extrapolate from data already collected.
+However, handling time is poorly estimated by the model, especially for small predators (RMSD = 559315.8, OP slope and intercept are significantly different from 1 (p < 2e-16) and 0 (p = 1.16e-7) respectively, body size has also a significant effect (p < 0.05), but not the source of data).
+The discrepancies among predator sizes open the door to many hypotheses that remain to be tested.
+Note that handling time is not dependent on mechanical features of the medium in Portalier et al., but is determined only by physiological arguments and allometric laws.
+Thus, the results suggest that the relationship between predator size, prey size and handling time is driven by a more complex set of allometric laws that differ between small and large predators (Emerson et al., 1994), or that other factors affect handling time according to the size of the predators.
 Some studies also suggested that handling time may not be static for a given predator, but vary with prey abundance (Okuyama, 2010).
-These are examples of hypotheses that can be inferred from the analysis of such a model.
+These are examples of potential mechanisms that could be added to the model in the future. .